fkooman/php-oauth-as/README.md

 ## SimpleAuthResourceOwner
-The entitlements for the `SimpleAuthResourceOwner` are configured in the attributes file, located in `config/simpleAuthAttributes.json`.
+The entitlements for the `SimpleAuthResourceOwner` are configured in the entitlement file, located in `config/simpleAuthEntitlement.json`.
 An example is also available.
+You can assign entitlements to resource owner identifiers.

-The listed attributes there also contain an `eduPersonEntitlement` attribute for the users `admin` and `teacher`.
-These users match the default example set from `php-simple-auth`.
-You can copy the example file to `config/simpleAuthAttributes.json` and modify it for your needs.
+The users listed match the default set from `php-simple-auth`.
+You can copy the example file to `config/simpleAuthEntitlement.json` and modify it for your needs.
 This authentication backend is not meant for production use as it will require a lot of manual configuration per user.
 Better use the `SspResourceOwner` authentication library for serious deployments.